Air raids on Japan

-Air raids conducted by Allied forces on Japan during World War II caused extensive destruction to the country's cities and killed between 241,000 and 900,000 people.
-During the first years of the Pacific War these attacks were limited to the Doolittle Raid in April 1942 and small-scale raids on military positions in the Kuril Islands from mid-1943.
-Strategic bombing raids began in June 1944 and continued until the end of the war in August 1945.
+During the Pacific War, Allied forces conducted air raids on Japan from 1942 to 1945, causing extensive destruction to the country's cities and killing between 241,000 and 900,000 people.
+During the first years of the Pacific War these attacks were limited to the Doolittle Raid in April 1942 and small-scale raids on Japanese military positions in the Kuril Islands from mid-1943.
+Strategic bombing raids began in June 1944 and continued with increasing intensity until the end of the war in August 1945.
 Allied naval and land-based tactical air units also attacked Japan during 1945.

-The United States military air campaign waged against Japan began in earnest in mid-1944 and intensified during the war's last months.
-While plans for attacks on Japan had been prepared prior to the Pacific War, these could not begin until the long-range B-29 Superfortress bomber was ready for combat.
-From June 1944 until January 1945, B-29s stationed in India staged through bases in China to make a series of nine raids on targets in western Japan, but this effort proved ineffective.
-The strategic bombing campaign was greatly expanded from November 1944 when bases in the Mariana Islands became available as a result of the Mariana Islands Campaign.
-Initial attempts to target industrial facilities using high-altitude daylight "precision" bombing were largely ineffective.
-From February 1945, the bombers switched to low-altitude night firebombing against urban areas as much of the manufacturing process was carried out in small workshops and private homes: this approach resulted in large-scale urban damage and high civilian casualties.
-Aircraft flying from Allied aircraft carriers and the Ryukyu Islands also frequently struck targets in Japan during 1945 in preparation for the planned invasion of Japan scheduled for October 1945.
-During early August 1945, the cities of Hiroshima and Nagasaki were struck and mostly destroyed by atomic bombs.
+The United States Army Air Forces (USAAF) campaign against Japan began in earnest in mid-1944 and intensified during the final months of the war.
+While plans for attacks on the Japanese home islands had been prepared prior to the Pacific War, these could not begin until the long-range Boeing B-29 Superfortress bomber was ready for combat and in production at scale.
+From June 1944 until January 1945, B-29s stationed in India and staged through bases in China made a series of nine raids on targets in western Japan, but this effort proved ineffective.
+The strategic bombing campaign was greatly expanded from November 1944, when airfields in the Mariana Islands became available as a result of the Mariana Islands Campaign.
+Initial attempts to target industrial facilities using high-altitude daylight "precision" bombing were ineffective in significantly degrading Japanese war economy, due to a mix of poor weather conditions, Japanese air defenses, and the jet stream impeding accuracy.

+Much of the Japanese military industry's early-stage manufacturing process was carried out in small, geographically-disparate workshops and private homes, reducing the effectiveness of bombing larger factories.
+Partially in an attempt to address this issue, beginning February 1945 the USAAF transitioned to a strategy of low-altitude nighttime firebombing against urban areas.
+This approach caused severe damage to Japan's industrial output, while simultaneously resulting in widespread urban destruction and high civilian casualties.
+Aircraft flying from Allied aircraft carriers and the Ryukyu Islands also frequently struck targets on the home islands during 1945, in preparation for the planned invasion of Japan scheduled for October 1945.
+On 6 and 8 August 1945, the cities of Hiroshima and Nagasaki were mostly destroyed after being struck by American atomic bombs.